goOICT/SocialDistance/README.md

 ## Who is our target organization to deliver this for?
 Amazon, wall mart, Kaiser, One Medical, Restaurants Chains, Stanford Medical Center, Salesforce (s customers).

-# APP FEATURE: RISK PROFILE:
+# FEATURES: RISK PROFILE:
 This assessment is taken every time a user opens the app.
 Users get a ranking that corresponds to this assessment.
 We can show this is green to red color scale 1-5? or 1-10? of risk.
 Symptom checker scores factor into this risk profile as well.

-# APP FEATURE: Symptom Checker
+# FEATURES: Symptom Checker
 Users go through and answer the symptom checker every time they open the app.
 - Can they skip it?
 App recommends user self distance/isolate or quarantine if they have any symptoms or issues.

-# APP FEATURE: Proximity Notifications and tracking
+# FEATURES: Contact Tracing -> Proximity Notifications and tracking
 * Users get a score based on risk assessment above and symptom checker.
 * App uses contact tracing to notify users when they are in proximity with someone with any level of risk above green or low or 0.
 Shows the risk level of the other user.
 * App logs location, time, date, of the proximity incident and lists them for the user(s).